markovmodel/PyEMMA/doc/source/INSTALL.rst

    .. code::

       conda config --add channels http://conda.binstar.org/omnia
-      conda install pyemma
+      conda install binstar # to be able to get packages from binstar conda install pyemma

    if the command conda is unknown, the PATH variable is probably not set correctly (see 1. and 2.)